Tropical $F$-polynomials and General Presentations: Tropical F -polynomials and General Presentations

 \begin{proof} If $\hom(n\delta,M)=0$, then $\hom(n\delta,L)=0$, and thus $\delta(\dv L)\leq 0$ for all subrepresentations $L$ of $M$.
 Conversely, suppose that $\PHom(\delta)=\Hom(P_-,P_+)$.
 We add $c=-\delta(\dv M)\geq 0$ copies of $P_v$'s to $P_+$ so that a presentation in $\Hom(P_-,P_+ \oplus cP_v)$ has weight $\delta'=\delta+ c \e_v$.
 It satisfies that $\delta'(\dv M)=0$ and $\delta'(\dv L)=\delta(\dv L)\leq 0$ for all subrepresentations $L \subsetneq M$.
 By King's criterion (Lemma \ref{L:King}), we see that $M$ is $\delta'$-semistable, and thus $\hom(n\delta',M)=0$ for some $n\in\mb{N}$ by Lemma \ref{L:ss}.
 Now a general presentation $nP_-\xrightarrow{(d,d')} nP_+\oplus ncP_v$ must have $d$ general in $\Hom(nP_-,nP_+)$.
 Hence, $\hom(n\delta',M)=0$ implies $\hom(n\delta,M)=0$. \end{proof}

 \begin{remark} This lemma was proved in \cite[Lemma 6.6]{Fs1} for $A$ being a Jacobian algebra.
 The argument actually works for any finite-dimensional algebras.
-Unfortunately, there is a mistake in the statement where we claim that $n$ can always be $1$.
+Unfortunately, there is a gap in the proof where we assume that $n$ can always be $1$.
 However, each representation $T_{i,j}$ in \cite[Section 6]{Fs1} is negative reachable.
-So this would not affect the correctness of the main results there due to Theorem \ref{T:HomEQP} below. \end{remark}
+So this would not affect the main results there due to Theorem \ref{T:HomEQP} below. \end{remark}

 \begin{proof}[Proof of Theorem \ref{T:HomE}] (1).
 Let $d$ be general presentation of any weight $\delta$ in $\rep A$ and $V=\Coker(d)$.
 By Corollary \ref{L:Tgen}, $T_{A^\pm}(T_{A^-}(V)) = \Coker(T_{A^\pm}(T_{A^-}(d)))$ and $T_{A^\pm}(T_{A^-}(d))$ is a general presentation of weight $\tilde{\delta}=(0,\delta,0)$.
 By Lemma \ref{L:Hom_res}, we have that